How to Avoid Mosquito Bites

-Before travelling, make sure you have done your research on the area you will visit and you are fully aware of the risks.
+Before travelling, make sure you have done your research on the area you will be visiting and you are fully aware of the risks.
 Your local pharmacist can give you advice on the subject as well.
-Along with insect repellents and aftercare relief, you should also get some preemptive protection against the microbes with vaccinations.
+Along with insect repellents and aftercare relief, you should also get some pre-emptive protection against the microbes with vaccinations.

 Vaccines reduce the chance of disease, even if you are infected.
 Some countries even require a yellow fever vaccination and will not allow you to exit the airport without a valid certificate of your vaccination.